Tag Archives: antioxidants

 Your body is constantly under attack from free radicals

 It is quite normal for free radicals to occur within your body.
 In fact the body creates and uses free radicals to neutralize bacteria or virus cells.
 They are produced during normal metabolism.
-They are produced during excessive exercise, although wise exercising can help improve your capacity to deal with free radicals.
+They are also produced during excessive exercise, although wise exercising can help improve your capacity to deal with free radicals.
 They are also the result of inflammation, whether that is initiated to fight off infection or the result of long-term chronic problems.

 But there are many things in our environment that can also produce free radicals when we are exposed to them – air pollution, radiation, pesticides, herbicides, X-rays, some drugs, industrial chemicals and particularly cigarette smoke.
 You can even trigger high free radical production by drinking excess alcohol.

-This is where antioxidants come into the picture.
-Normally the body is able to deal with free radicals but when their numbers increase significantly so that they outnumber the antioxidant defences, the body is unable to keep up and damage occurs.
-Antioxidants are very stable molecules and so are capable of donating an electron to the free radical to stabilize it without becoming a free radical themselves – they are electron donors.
-They are needed to maintain the critical balance with free radicals, to keep them to levels that your body can deal with.
-They are way your body fights rampant free radicals.
+Antioxidants are very stable molecules and so are capable of donating an electron to the free radical to stabilise it without becoming a free radical themselves.
+They are electron donors.
+They are needed to maintain the critical balance with free radicals and keep them down to levels that your body can deal with.
+They are how your body fights rampant free radicals.

 Your body can make some antioxidants, but not all, and importantly, this ability declines with age.
 Supplementing the body’s own production with external sources of antioxidants can make a huge difference to how it copes with oxidative stress.

-There are many foods where you can get antioxidants to protect your body from free radical damage.
-Over the next few months I will talk about individual antioxidants but you can read about some of them here.
+There are many foods which are high in antioxidants to protect your body from free radical damage.
+Over the next few months, I will talk about individual antioxidants, but you can read about some of them here.
 Here is a list of the different types of antioxidants.
-The ORAC score assigned to a food is a measure of just how effective it is at neutralizing free radicals.
+The ORAC score is assigned to a food as a measure of just how effective it is at neutralising free radicals.
 The higher the score the more powerful an antioxidant it is.

-Being conscious of including lots of high quality, antioxidant rich foods in your diet is a way to make sure that you get a regular, steady supply.
+Including lots of high quality, antioxidant rich foods in your diet is a way to make sure that you get a regular, steady supply.
 Fruit and vegetables are the key to this because they are high in antioxidant nutrients.
 Legumes, nuts, herbs, spices and whole grains are some other sources.
 Phytochemicals that act as antioxidants are more abundant in fresh foods, and raw foods.

 ‘Eating a rainbow’ is the way to bring a comprehensive range of antioxidants into your diet.
 That is, eating lots of a wide array of different brightly coloured produce.